EngineeringShare/engineering-hub/ladder_functions/Timer.md

     qSpan.textContent = done ?
 "ON" : "OFF";
     oSpan.textContent = done ?
 "ON" : "OFF";

-    // ✨ Flow logic:
-    // - Left side (into TOF): only when input is ON
-    // - Right side (out of TOF): whenever output Q is ON flowIn.style.opacity  = input.checked ?
+    // LEFT side: only green when input is ON flowIn.style.opacity = input.checked ?
 1 : 0;

-    flowOut.style.opacity = done ?
+    // RIGHT side: green whenever Q is ON (input ON or off-delay active) flowOut.style.opacity = done ?
 1 : 0;

-    // Coil / lamp driven by done
-    wrap.classList.toggle("on", done);
+    // Colour coil + lamp using TOF-specific class, not global .on wrap.classList.toggle("tof-on", done);
   }

   function tick(t){